 Discover what makes the UST MBA so relevant by exploring these practical application opportunities.

-In the second year each class elects CEOs who must then recruit and form their own leadership teams to run their simulated companies.
-Students are required to call upon their core business knowledge, assess challenges and implement plans of action.
-Full-time UST MBA students become exponentially better at identifying where the payoff resides in a range of choices, which is exactly what is asked of them in the intensely competitive business community today.
+In the second year, each class elects CEOs who must then recruit and form their own leadership teams to run their simulated companies.
+Students call upon their core business knowledge, assess new challenges and implement plans of action.
+You will become exponentially better at identifying where the payoff resides in a range of choices, exactly what is asked of graduates in MBA-level positions.

-The class focuses on practical, hands-on experience in individual stock valuation and portfolio management.
-Student managers commit nine months to the management of the fund from September through May.
-Their class meets weekly but the students are expected to maintain contact more frequently through phone and e-mail correspondence.
-Student managers have access to a trading room on campus where they can meet to conduct research and discuss strategy.
+Established by a large gift from an anonymous donor, it is managed by graduate business students.
+This elective course focuses on practical, hands-on experience in individual stock valuation and portfolio management.
+Student managers commit nine months to the management of the fund from September through May and have access to a trading room on campus where they can meet to conduct research and discuss strategy.
 They are responsible for all administrative duties necessary to manage the fund—trading, presentation materials and performance reporting.
-The time commitment for the course is substantial as the students are managing real money for the University.
+The time commitment for the course is substantial as the students are managing real money for the university.